-Tell us a little bit about yourselves, and your site, The Planet D
+Tell us a little bit about Samuel and your site, nomadicsamuel.com?

 How do you define success in terms of your travel blog?

-Which, if any, metrics do you follow in terms of traffic analysis / site ranking, and how important do you think these are?
+Do you follow any metrics in terms of traffic analysis / site ranking, and how important do you think these are?

 What have you found to be the hardest thing about running a travel blog, and how do you overcome this?